anfal11/anfal11/README.md

 ### Hi there 👋, I am Anfal
 ![](https://i.ibb.co/vsfdj41/Black-Modern-Personal-Linked-In-Banner-1.png)

 - 👋 Hello World!
-I'm Anfal Ratul, a final-year Computer Science enthusiast at Daffodil International University in Dhaka, Bangladesh, ready to dive into the professional world of web development and DevOps.
+I'm Anfal Ratul, a Junior DevOps Engineer at a multinational company in the UK, and I am ready to dive into the professional world of DevOps.

 - 🚀 Actively Seeking Opportunities: Actively exploring job opportunities with a strong foundation in the MERN stack.
 Currently engaged in a Real Estate project, refining skills in MongoDB, Mongoose, Express.js, React.js, Next.js, Node.js, MySQL, PHP, Docker, Kubernetes, AWS, Prometheus-Grafana, Nginx, Jenkins, Maven, GitHub Actions and Terraform.